ThomasMeissnerDS/e2e_ml/README.md

   This comes at the cost of runtime.
 Depending on your data we recommend strong hardware.

 ## Release History
+* 2.3.0
+ - Changed boostaroota backend from Xgboost to LGBM
 * 2.2.9
  - bug fixes
  - added an experimental feature to optimize training data with synthetic data